-To the Board of Commissioners Local Agency Formation Commission of Napa County Napa, California
+Board of Commissioners Local Agency Formation Commission of Napa County Napa, California

-We have audited the basic financial statements of the governmental activities and major fund of the Local Agency Formation Commission of Napa County (the Commission) as of and for the year ended June 30, 2019.
-Professional standards require that we provide you with information about our responsibilities under auditing standards generally accepted in the United States of America and Government Auditing Standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated July 31, 2019.
+We have audited the financial statements of the governmental activities and the major fund of the Local Agency Formation Commission of Napa County (the Commission) for the year ended June 30, 2020.
+Professional standards require that we provide you with information about our responsibilities under auditing standards generally accepted in the United States of America, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated March 3, 2020.
 Professional standards also require that we communicate to you the following information related to our audit.